 More than a few visitors come here with shopping on their mind - Iowa City has many art galleries, funky boutiques, and cool music stores and booksellers.
 Fans of the arts should be sure to check out the Iowa Artisans Gallery, which has been carrying the works of talented regional artists for more than 25 years.
 The city's largest independent bookstore, Prairie Lights, has an extensive lesbian and gay section plus a wealth of newspapers and community resources.
 A coffeehouse on the second floor is a great place for cerebral cruising.

-Downtown also abounds with gay-friendly nightspots, restaurants, and cafés - check out our Iowa City Gay Bars and Restaurants Guide for recommendations.
+Downtown also abounds with gay-friendly nightspots, restaurants, and cafés - check out the Iowa City Gay Bars and Restaurants Guide for recommendations.